reserve-protocol/reserve-index-dtf/README.md

 2. Can provide `[startPrice, 0]` to defer to the auction launcher for _just_ the `endPrice`.
 In this mode the auction CANNOT be opened permissionlessly.
 Loss can arise due solely to precision issues only.
 3. Can provide `[startPrice, endPrice]` to defer to the auction launcher for the `startPrice`.
 In this mode the auction CAN be opened permissionlessly, after a delay.
 Suggested default option.

 The `AUCTION_LAUNCHER` can always choose to raise `startPrice` within a limit of 100x, and `endPrice` by any amount.
-They cannot lower either value.
+They cannot lower either price.

 The price range (`startPrice / endPrice`) must be less than `1e9` to prevent precision issues.